 docker tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]

-You can group your images together using names and tags, and then upload them to Share Images via Repositories.
+You can group your images together using names and tags, and then push them to a registry.

 $ docker tag 0e5574283393 fedora/httpd:version1.0